 Select Today, Yesterday, Day before yesterday or Selectable in the date filter.
 If you select Selectable, enter a freely defined date range.
-If you activate with time, enter the desired time for the start and end date.
+If you activate the with time option, enter the desired time for the start or end date.
 If you do not activate with time, the time range is from 0 a.m. on the start date to 12 p.m. on the end date.